Atlas-Engine/SocialPlus/README.md

-SocialPlus

-A Modern Social Upgrade for World of Warcraft: MoP Classic

-SocialPlus enhances the MoP Classic friends list with modern UI behavior, a smarter invite engine, customizable friend groups, and quality-of-life improvements that make the social panel more intuitive and powerful.
-Lightweight, responsive, and designed to feel native to the game.

-⭐ Features
-🎯 Smart Invite System (BNet + Non-BNet)

-SocialPlus replaces Blizzard’s outdated MoP-era invite logic with a custom engine:

-Works for Battle.net friends.

-Works for normal WoW friends (non-BNet).

-Supports cross-realm invites in MoP Classic.

-Shows clear red tooltips when inviting is not possible.

-Blizzard’s client restrictions are inconsistent in MoP Classic — SocialPlus fixes that.

-👥 Friend Groups

-Organize your friends list your way:

-Create custom groups.

-Assign or remove friends.

-Collapsible category headers.

-Clean visual separation.

-Persistent saved settings.

-Perfect for large or community-driven friend lists.

-🎨 UI Enhancements

-Shows your own faction icon for players in MoP Classic.

-Invite buttons restored for non-BNet WoW friends.

-No layout conflicts with UI frameworks.

-Everything integrates seamlessly into Blizzard’s Social UI.

-⚙️ Customization Options

-Right-click any group header to access:

-Hide all max-level characters.

-Enable or disable class-colored names.

-Hide all offline players.

-Collapse or expand groups.

-Remove or rename groups.

-🔧 MoP-Classic Engine Improvements

-MoP Classic uses a hybrid social API that causes inconsistent behavior in the default UI.
-SocialPlus improves these areas:

-Restores cross-realm invites.

-Fixes incorrect realm/client restriction messages.

-Ensures offline characters never retain faction icons.

-🙏 Credits

-Inspired by the Mikeprod version of FriendGroups.
-SocialPlus is a full modernization and rebuild tailored specifically for MoP Classic.

-📄 License

-MIT License — simple, permissive, and fully compatible with Blizzard’s addon policy.
+# SocialPlus

+A simple upgrade for the MoP Classic friends list.
+Easy to use, easy to understand, and makes the Social panel way better.

+## ⭐ What It Does
+SocialPlus fixes the old MoP Classic Social UI so it works the way you expect in 2025.

+- Lets you **invite anyone** — Battle.net friends or normal WoW friends.
+- Fixes weird **cross-realm** invite errors.
+- Makes the friends list cleaner and easier to read.
+- Adds **custom friend groups** so you can organize people your way.

+## 🎯 Smarter Invites (BNet + Non-BNet)
+The game’s default invite rules are messy in MoP Classic.
+SocialPlus replaces them with something that actually works:

+- Invite Battle.net friends
+- Invite non-BNet WoW friends
+- Works cross-realm
+- Shows clear messages when an invite isn’t possible
+- No more random Blizzard restriction bugs

+## 👥 Friend Groups
+Sort your friends like folders:

+- Make groups
+- Add or remove people
+- Collapse groups
+- Clean visual sections
+- Everything saves automatically

+## 🎨 UI Improvements
+- Shows correct faction icons
+- Restores missing invite buttons
+- No layout bugs
+- Feels native — blends perfectly with Blizzard’s UI

+## ⚙️ Simple Options
+Right-click a group to:

+- Hide offline friends
+- Collapse or expand
+- Rename or remove the group
+- Hide max-level characters
+- Toggle class-colored names

+## 🔧 MoP Classic Fixes
+SocialPlus smooths out old MoP code problems:

+- Fixes cross-realm invite issues
+- Fixes wrong restriction messages
+- Keeps offline players from showing wrong icons

+## 🙏 Credits
+Inspired by the original Mikeprod FriendGroups addon.
+Rebuilt and modernized for MoP Classic.

+## 📄 License
+MIT License — free, simple, no restrictions.